 2. Compare Prices Annually

 The most important car insurance tips revolve around getting the best rate.
-It makes sense to take the time each year and compare rates between companies.
+It makes sense to take the time each year and compare rates between companies, because you can save money.
 With the newest technology, it only takes but a few minutes to compare the varying rates.
 The best part is that none of these inquiries should hurt your credit score.

 1. Pay Semi-annually